 - Highlights: Blueberries start ripening everywhere, so grab a few of them, and enjoy the midnight sun during the summer.
-If you want to go on some cultural explorations, you can enjoy the Arts Festival in Harstad, the Midtsommarfest in Tysvær and more.
+If you want to go on some cultural explorations, you can enjoy the Arts Festival in Harstad, the Midtsommarfest in Tysvær, and more.
 Except for Northern Norway, this is one of the best times in the entire year for you to go hiking or biking on the trails, as the weather is incredibly warm, and the snow would have thawed a long time ago!
 You should not miss the Riddu Riddu festival, celebrating the Sami culture in Norway that happens every July.

 3. September to October – Fall / Good Season

-The fall colours take hold of the country, and the glorious colours look stunning scattered across the Norwegian vistas.
+The fall colors take hold of the country, and the glorious colors look stunning scattered across the Norwegian vistas.
 The weather starts becoming cooler, compared to the summer, but there is still no snowfall.
 Rain starts in the other parts of Norway, so carrying rainproof clothing would be a good idea.
 If you want to chase the warmth during these months, head to the coastal areas.
 The frequency of transport will reduce, as the number of tourists goes down, so plan accordingly.
 Accommodation and travel tickets will be sufficiently cheaper during these months.